 Transposed Matrix

 More simply expressed, we just write the rows as columns, and vice versa.
+This results in a mirroring along the 45° line (which is equivalent to a mirroring of the columns and a consecutive counterclockwise rotation).
 Here is an example:

 It is evident that MTT equals M, where MTT is the transpose of the transpose of M.

-Symmetric Matrix The matrix M is called symmetric if M = MT.
+Symmetric Matrix The matrix M is called symmetric if M= MT.
+Example: